pnkr01/checktoxicity/readme.md

 You can test the crawling script in your own development environment.
 This section shows you how:

 ## Prerequisites
+0. Create an account at huggingface and <a href="https://huggingface.co/settings/tokens">Get Token</a>
 1. Open cmd type 'git clone https://github.com/pnkr01/checktoxicity'
 2. cd checktoxicity
 3. Create virtual environment run python3 -m pip install --user virtualenv